jochym/nexstar-evo/doc/notes.md

 could make it work.
 Even celestron tools for the SkyQLink did not make it connect.
 I would like to at least make the scope network protected instead of open.
 Any ideas?

+**Update:** Progress on the AP mode front!
+You can program the params of the FiFly module from the tablet app when the scope is **disconnected** from the app but the tablet is, obviously, connected to the SkyQlink wifi network.
+The procedure is as follows - it is non-intuitive but actually easier/simpler then it seems:

+1. Switch the stand-alone (standard) mode on the scope
+2. Switch on the scope
+3. Connect to the SkyQLink network
+4. Lounch the app *without* connecting to the scope
+5. Go to settings and fill in the details of your AP
+6. Change mode in the App
+7. Switch the scope off
+8. Switch the scope to AP mode
+9. Switch the scope on and wait for it to connect (the falshing changes)
+10. Reconnect the tablet to your network and reconnect the App to the scope.

 The fact that this is just a wifi-to-serial module makes a whole thing easier to figure out.
 The whole thing probably just translates the data send from the